The Cartels and Leniency Review: Argentina

 - cease the anticompetitive behaviour, unless the authority requests that it be continued;

-- fully cooperate with the CNDC;
+- cooperate fully with the CNDC;

-- keep the evidence; and
+- safeguard the evidence; and

-- keep the petition of leniency confidential.
+- keep confidential the fact of the leniency application.

 Under current Argentine legislation, penalties for infringing the Antitrust Law are determined as follows: fines will increased to the higher of (1) 30 per cent of the turnover of the business associated with the infringement in the previous fiscal year, multiplied by the number of years of the infringement (the latter with a cap of 30 per cent of the total Argentine consolidated turnover of the infringing parties in the previous fiscal year), or (2) twice the amount of the economic benefit caused by the infringement.
-In the event that both methods can be used, the method that achieves the higher amount for the fine will be used.
+In the event that both methods are applicable, the method that achieves the higher amount for the fine will be used.